The Muskoka Community Mural Project: #HateFreeMuskoka

 In the Gravenhurst mural, an Indigenous woman is handing a cedar branch to one of the painters and in this way is sharing Indigenous ways of knowing and being to other cultures and future generations.
 Cedar, along with tobacco, sage and sweet grass, is one of four sacred medicines recognized in many Indigenous cultures for ceremony, healing, and wellness.

 As in the Bracebridge mural, this mural is full of symbolism.
 The red shirt worn by one of the painters is meant to acknowledge persons living with disabilities, the orange shirt acknowledges the Every Child Matters movement (Orange Shirt Day) and the pink shirt acknowledges the importance of combatting bullying and discrimination in our communities.
-As a subtle shout out to the 2S-LGBTQ+ community, Jim has included a rainbow colour swatch which is being held by the painter on the standing atop the letter E.
+As a subtle shout out to the 2S-LGBTQ+ community, Jim has included a rainbow colour swatch which is being held by the painter standing atop the letter E.

 The 'floating' Rubberset paintbrush in the middle of the E allows viewers to interact with the mural by becoming a painter of the IDEA letters.
 It is also an historic reference to Gravenhurst’s industrial past.
 Viewers are encouraged to pose with the mural and post their photos to social media using #HateFreeMuskoka to ensure everyone knows they belong in Muskoka!